vnguyenbfb/vnguyenbfb.github.io/_posts/2023-09-02-Countries and Energy Usage Statistics.md

    * 3.What is the average enery per capita for all the countries?

-   * 4.Compare the average per capita of all the countries against that of the top 15 countries.
+   * 4.Compare the average energy per capita of all the countries against that of the top 15 countries.

    * 5.Is there any correlation between energy supply per capita and GDP?